isomerpages/ura-lkywcp/_apply/3-evaluations.md

 ---
 title: Evaluations
 permalink: /evaluations/
+image: /images/evaluations.jpg
+description: All submissions are evaluated through a rigorous two-tier process comprising the Nominating Committee and Prize Council.
 ---

 ##### The evaluations of the 2020 Prize have concluded.
 The results will be announced at a later date.